Frequently asked questions (FAQs):

 No, translations of your academic records do not have to be certified at this point.
-However, please be prepared to present original documents, certified copies of your academic records, as well as certified translations thereof prior to starting on the LSM programme - provided that your application is successful.
+However, please be prepared to present original documents, certified copies of your academic records, as well as certified translations thereof during the personal interviews or once getting matriculated at the LMU - provided that your application is successful.

 May I edit my application once I have submitted it?

 No, your application cannot be changed in any way once you have submitted it.

 You can edit, change uploads, and save your application as many times as you wish as long as you do not press the ‘save and submit’ button.
 However, once you have formally submitted your application you are no longer able to amend it.

 Is it possible to attend the candidate interviews through a video-conference or call via Skype or Facetime rather than personally coming to Munich?